denivale/FWC-QMBFS/README.md

 Package simpler-wick may be downloaded from https://github.com/JP-Ellis/simpler-wick/ or visit www.jpellis.me/projects/simpler-wick.

+If you are doing this manually please paste refmathstyle.sty, simpler-wick.tex, simpler-wick.sty, simpler-wick.code.tex in the source code folder.

 # Compiling code

 Open terminal in source folder location and write the following command: